 “Take THE Rod…”

 God instructed Moshe to assemble the Jewish people with his brother Aharon.
 This seemingly superfluous identification of Aharon as Moshe’s brother may suggest that it was precisely because they were brothers that God wanted Aharon along as advisor and confidant.
 Aharon appears to have failed in this task.
-Often a competent professional is able to deal with conflicts and problems of strangers but is paralyzed and ineffective when family matters are involved.
+Often a competent professional can deal objectively with conflicts and problems of clients/patients but is paralyzed and ineffective when family matters are involved.

 The nation felt his caring and mourned his death.
-Rabbi Angel concludes that we each have the opportunity to follow the religious model of Aharon of loving and pursuing peace.
-By not hating and not being in conflict with our fellow human beings during the course of our daily life, we can bring the world closer to realizing the ideals of the Torah.
+Rabbi Angel concludes that we each can follow the religious model of Aharon of loving and pursuing peace.
+By not hating and not conflicting with our fellow human beings during our daily life, we can bring the world closer to realizing the ideals of the Torah.

 Understanding the Copper Serpent

-(Despite his anger at them) Moshe agrees and is instructed by God to heal the people in what can only be described as a bizarre way, which also appears to be a violation of the Second Commandment forbidding the making of images!
-Moshe is commanded to fashion “nechash necoshes”, a copper image of a fiery serpent and to place it on a pole so that every person who is bitten can look up at it and live.
-[The root “nchash” has multiple meanings: to whisper; copper; superstition; serpent; poisonous fluid; evil omen; and to augur.
+(Despite his anger at them) Moshe agrees and is instructed by God to heal the people in what can only be described as bizarre, which also appears to be a violation of the Second Commandment forbidding the making of images!
+Moshe is commanded to fashion “nechash nechoshes”, a copper image of a fiery serpent and to place it on a pole so that every person who is bitten can look up at it and live.
+[The root “nechash” has multiple meanings: to whisper; copper; superstition; serpent; poisonous fluid; evil omen; and to augur.
 As a noun, the word augur refers to a drilling tool or a plumber’s snake.]

 How are we to understand this “therapeutic” approach?